-We have created this website page to simulate classroom learning and curriculum as we navigate COVID-19 and the temporary closure of our preschool.
-We are in the process of creating weekly agendas that encompass several areas of preschool learning, such as Math and Science, Tablework and Practice (for both Preschool and Pre-K), Art, Music and Movement, Educational Videos, and also a page with our monthly prayers.
+We returned to on-site preschool on August 3rd.
+This website page was created to to simulate classroom learning and curriculum during COVID-19.
+Please feel free to navigate these pages which encompass several areas of preschool learning, such as Math and Science, Tablework and Practice (for both Preschool and Pre-K), Art, Music and Movement, Educational Videos, and also a page with our monthly prayers.
 Start each morning visiting the Greeting and Carpet Time page.
 We encourage you to explore all the pages.
 Your children do not need to complete the work for days they do not usually attend; you may want to focus on the MWF or TTH schedule if your child does not attend preschool five days a week.
 However, feel free to take advantage of all the resources and curriculum that we offer for the week.
 Use the blue sidebar to navigate our different areas of learning and assignments for each day.
 We have also added a Virtual Calendar to access activity suggestions easily.
+The information on these pages are not updated but give you an idea of what Annunciation Preschool provided during our temporary preschool closure.
+Please contact the Director if you are interested in remote learning for your preschool child.
 Preschool Classroom Videos Produced by: Gabriel Porras.

 We will be communicating with parents through email at firstname.lastname@example.org.
 Miss Shannon is monitoring our inbox daily.
 We are available to answer questions, respond to the requested assignments and check in with families as needed.

 - Visit the Virutal Classroom daily, including the Music and Movement, and Educational Videos pages.

 - Always make sure that your child is holding their writing utensil correctly in order to continue to develop good writing habits.

 - Remind your child to stay in their seat during "seat" work, such as writing and coloring.